oicid/oicid.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Information Security, Civil Aviation University of China, 2017
-* Ph.D in Cyber Security, University of Chinese Academy of Sciences, 2023 (expected)
+* Ph.D in Cyber Security, University of Chinese Academy of Sciences, 2023

 Work experience
 ======
+* Jul.
+2023 - now: Assistant Researcher at Zhongguancun Laboratory
 * Apr.
 2017 - Aug.
 2017: Institute of Information Engineering, Chinese Academy of Sciences
   * Working principle of ZeroNet